YaserMarey/YaserMarey.github.io/building_openai_whatsapp/building_openai_whatsapp_3/building_openai_whatsapp_3.md

 ## Steps
 1. Create an account and obtain the API key from OpenAI.
 2. Add OpenAI_API_KEY to the Heroku application environment variable.
-3. Install open
+3. Create openai_clinet.py and modify webhook.py
-4. Test receiving messages from a customer test number
+4. Deploy updates to Hroku app.

 Here are the steps in more detail: